nullstyle/aedile/README.md

 ## Status

-At this point, you can add,edit,delete and scale services and you can manually trigger the submission of unit files to fleetctl.
-Lots more to go.
+At this point, you can add,edit,delete and scale services and the manager process will naively just submit units to fleet.
+The manager does not properyly delete or update unit files

 ## Installation